bkavlak/bkavlak/README.md

 ### Hi there, I am Batuhan! 👋

-I am a self-learned stack data scientist from business management background.
+I am a self-learned data scientist from business management background.

 - :mag_right: I’m currently working as a data scientist at the [Doktar](doktar.com).
   - :earth_africa: We are mostly works with geospatial data using **remote sensing**